-Why Word of Mouth Marketing Strategies Are So Important
+Why Word-of-Mouth Marketing Strategies Are So Important

-But first, let’s just clarify some things about why building a great word of mouth marketing strategy is so critical for your business’s success.
+But first, let’s just clarify some things about why building a great word-of-mouth marketing strategy is so critical for your business’s success.

 Consumers have always been more apt to trust a reliable friend or colleague with a recommendation than anything else.
 Indeed, over 90% of shoppers are more likely to trust a personal recommendation over any other form of marketing.
 And this makes sense.
 The person referring or recommending a business typically has no incentive (unless it’s an MLM…) to do so.
 Moreover, it makes the shopping experience more enjoyable because it also adds a shared experience.
 The commonality may be something that is shared for years down the road.
 And it’s a great way to pick up your marketing during slower times of the year.

 In addition, a direct recommendation to a certain product or business is a fresh break from the deluge of traditional marketing that nearly everyone in the 21st century faces on a daily basis.
 Most of us would probably prefer a referral from a friend than one from Cambridge Analytica’s dubious data-driven algorithm.
-Unlike other marketing trends, this one is uniformly appreciated across all demographics – millennials ranked word of mouth the biggest purchasing influencer.
+Unlike other marketing trends, this one is uniformly appreciated across all demographics – millennials ranked word of mouth as the biggest purchasing influencer.

-And in fact, word of mouth advertising is responsible for about a quarter of all purchases.
+And in fact, word-of-mouth advertising is responsible for about a quarter of all purchases.
 And it’s even more influential when a consumer is buying a product for the first time or if it’s a more expensive purchase.
-Check out the graph below to get an idea of just how important word of mouth marketing is across different markets and throughout the various stages that culminate in a sale.
+Check out the graph below to get an idea of just how important word-of-mouth marketing is across different markets and throughout the various stages that culminate in a sale.

 The Three Types of Word of Mouth Marketing

-Word of mouth advertising is the process of actively promoting organic around a brand, service, or product.
+Word-of-mouth advertising is the process of actively promoting organic around a brand, service, or product.
 There is clearly a lot that goes into such a broad topic and there are entire books written on the topic.
 But for this blog, of course, we’ll need to sum it up a bit more succinctly, so let’s break it down into three broad categories.

 Experiential – The most common type of referral, experiential word of mouth stems from someone having directly made a purchase of a product or service themselves.
 And they’ll typically only mention something if the product or service is exceptional (remember, this could mean exceptionally good or exceptionally bad!).

 Consequential – A less common or powerful type of word of mouth is driven by traditional advertising campaigns.
 A consumer is subjected to a marketing message and then shares the message with other consumers without ever having tried the product or service.
-While this has less of an impact on a purchase decision that experiential word of mouth, it’s a useful way for businesses to icnrease the reach of their advertising at no extra cost.
+While this has less of an impact on a purchase decision than experiential word of mouth, it’s a useful way for businesses to increase the reach of their advertising at no extra cost.
 Consider ways to increase the word of mouth behind your marketing itself.

-Intentional – Intentional word of mouth campaigns are the least common and most risky.
+Intentional – Intentional word-of-mouth campaigns are the least common and most risky.
 They typically come at a high cost with an outcome that is difficult to measure and predict.
 These marketing strategies might involve a celebrity endorsement or eye-catching physical advertisement.